johnj/llds/README.markdown

 Applicable use cases: applications on systems that utilize large in-memory data structures.
 In our testing, "large" was defined as >4GB structures, which did yield significant gains with llds vs equivalent userspace implementations.

-Intel® Xeon Phi™ processors have somewhat reduced, certainly not eliminated, many of the cache pipeline improvements provided by llds, especially in regards to data prefetch.
+Intel® Xeon Phi™ processors have somewhat reduced, certainly not eliminated, many of the cache cohorency improvements provided by llds.

+llds still provides better performance (pipeline prefetch) and space efficiency on Phi™ microarchitectures.

 llds 2.0 (WIP) will attempt to better leverage the Phi™'s memory ring bus.